8090-inc/xrx-core/docs/content/tutorials/create_your_own_widgets.md

 # Creating your own Widgets

 This guide explains how widgets are processed from the agent to the front-end and how you can create your own custom widgets.

-Note: This guide is for the application `Shopify Agent` however it can be adapted for other agents including any agent you write yourself as long as you follow the same pattern and output formats specified below.
+> **Note:** This guide is for the application `Shopify App` however it can be adapted for other applications including any app you write yourself as long as you follow the same pattern and output formats specified below.

 ## Information Flow Details

-**Agent Generation**
+### Agent Generation

-The agent generates a widget output in the `Widget` class located in the `applications/shopify-agent/app/agent/graph/nodes/widget.py` file.
+The agent generates a widget output in the `Widget` class located in the `shopify-app/reasoning/app/agent/graph/nodes/widget.py` file.
 This method matches the tool used by the agent to a specific widget type and creates a widget output dictionary in the following format:

 ```python
 widget_output = {